GlebSolovev/rango/README.md

       rm -rf evaluations/coqpilot-results/test-openai
       ```

+    * _(optional)_ Sometimes, when the evaluation process is aborted manually or due to a failure, the spawned processes might keep running in the background.
+To prevent resources consumption and complications during next evaluation startups, kill the following processes after each pipeline termination.
+      ```bash
+      pkill -f "tactic_gen_server.py" && pkill -f "eval_worker.py"

+      # If you're unsure about the processes names and/or would like to check them before killing, run:
+      ps aux | grep tactic_gen_server.py
+      ps aux | grep eval_worker.py
+      ```

-    * Run the actual evaluation.
-Don't forget to configure the number of workers.
+    * **Run the actual evaluation.** Don't forget to configure the number of workers.
 According to the estimates and practical experience, the process serving the model being used can easily consume around `~6 GB` of VRAM.
 At the same time, each worker spawns around 2-3 subprocesses (main, Coq LSP, client interacting with the model server), so the number of CPU cores should be considered too.
       ```bash
       OPENAI_API_KEY="" OPENAI_ORG_KEY="" python3 src/evaluation/eval.py --conf_loc=coqpilot-confs/model-eval.yaml --n_workers=4
       ```